About me

 I am a first-generation Canadian living in Tkaronto.
 I hold an MFA in Creative Writing from the University of British Columbia and an HBA in Creative Writing and English from York University.
 My work has won awards and scholarships, both at UBC and at York, and appears in various literary magazines (see Stories).
 I am the founder/curator/host of Junction Reads, a prose reading series in the west end of the city.
-I am also facilitator/member of a writers’ workshop (on hiatus) and I continue to work on (yet) another novel project and the never-ending collection of short stories.
+I am also facilitator/member of a writers’ workshop (on hiatus) and I continue to work on (yet) another novel project and another collection of short stories.
+My debut collection, BREATHING IS HOW SOME PEOPLE STAY ALIVE will be published by Guernica Editions in early spring 2026.
+DREAMS OF THE WEARY, my debut novel is forthcoming (Palimpsest Press, Fall 2027).

 Why do I write?